-I. The home distilling ban is not a necessary and proper exercise of Congress's tax power.
+I. The home-distilling ban is not a necessary and proper exercise of Congress's tax power.

-Abandoning its argument that the Commerce Clause justifies the federal ban on distilling spirits at home, the government now maintains that the ban is a necessary and proper exercise of Congress's tax power.
+The government maintains that the ban is a necessary and proper exercise of Congress's tax power.
 That argument fails.
 Founding-era evidence makes clear that the Necessary and Proper Clause is not "a grant of general legislative power."
-Gary Lawson & Patricia B. Granger, The "Proper" Scope of Federal Power: A Jurisdictional Interpretation of the Sweeping Clause, 43 Duke L.J.
+Gary Lawson & Patricia B. Granger, The 'Proper' Scope of Federal Power: A Jurisdictional Interpretation of the Sweeping Clause, 43 Duke L.J.
 267, 270-71 (1993).
 Instead, it requires "some obvious and precise affinity" between the implemented power and the implementing law.
 Gary Lawson, The Necessary and Proper Clause and the Law of Agency, Nat'l Const.
 Ctr., perma.cc/J3PP-RBKN.
-Yet even under a more relaxed framework, the home distilling ban is still not a necessary and proper exercise of Congress's taxing power.
+Yet even under a more relaxed framework, the home-distilling ban is still not a necessary and proper exercise of Congress's taxing power.
 Although the Supreme Court has read the Clause "to give Congress great latitude in exercising its powers," NFIB, 567 U.S. at 537, it "does not give Congress carte blanche," United States v.
 Comstock, 560 U.S. 126, 158 (2010) (Alito, J., concurring).
 It still requires "an 'appropriate' link between a power conferred by the Constitution and the law enacted by Congress."
 Id.
 The government also conflates "necessary" and "proper" into one standard.
 Though the Supreme Court has been "very deferential to Congress's determination that a regulation is 'necessary," it has not given such deference to the determination that that a law is a "proper [means] for carrying into Execution' Congress's enumerated powers."
 NFIB, 567 U.S. at 559 (emphasis & alteration in original).

-At the very least, \$\$5601(6) and 5178(a)(1)(B) are not a "proper" exercise of the tax power.
+At the very least, §§5601(6) and 5178(a)(1)(B) are not a "proper" exercise of the tax power.